Antonio Plazibat

 Antonio Plazibat (born 12 December 1993) is a Croatian professional kickboxer, who currently competes in the Heavyweight division of Glory.
-Plazibat was the 2014 FFC Futures Light Heavyweight tournament winner, the 2017 K-1 WGP Heavyweight World Grand Prix winner and a former K-1 Heavyweight Champion.
+Plazibat is a former K-1 Heavyweight Champion.

-At the amateur level, Plazibat was a three-time national champion, having won the Croatian Kickboxing Championships consecutively between 2015 and 2017.
-Plazibat captured medals at both the WAKO world and continental tournaments, as he won the silver medal at the 2015 WAKO World Championships and the gold medal at the 2018 European Championships.
+At the amateur level, Plazibat captured medals at both the WAKO world and continental tournaments, as he won the silver medal at the 2015 WAKO World Championships and the gold medal at the 2018 European Championships.

-As of January 2023, he is ranked as the second best heavyweight kickboxer in the world by both Beyond Kick and Combat Press.
-Combat Press has ranked him as a top ten heavyweight continually since August 2021.
+As of December 2024, he is ranked as the 5th best heavyweight kickboxer in the world by Combat Press.
+Combat Press has ranked him as a top 10 heavyweight continually since August 2021.

 Amateur career

 Antonio Plazibat began his kickboxing career as an amateur, training with Ameno Gym.
 His first fight was against Dražen Kuraja in the semifinal bout of the 2013 Croatian Kickboxing Championship 91 kg tournament.
 Despite being the underdog, Plazibat knocked Kuraja down twice, and would go on to win a unanimous decision.
 In the finals he faced Andrija Lekić.
 Despite fighting with a broken hand, he managed to knock him down once, and won a unanimous decision.

 He would again fight in the Croatian Kickboxing Championship, when he entered their 2014 91 kg tournament.
 Despite beginning with two wins, he lost to Andrija Lekić in the semifinals.
 In the 2015 edition of the 91 kg Croatian Kickboxing Championship tournament, he would make it to the finals, to once again face Andrija Lekić.
 He would seal the trilogy with a win, becoming the 2015 91 kg tournament champion.

 Plazibat fought in the 2015 W.A.K.O World Championship.
-He won his first three fights, but lost to Basir Abakarov in the finals, securing a second place finish.
+He won his first three fights, but lost to Basir Abakarov in the finals, securing a second-place finish.
 He won the Croatian Kickboxing Championship tournament for the second time in 2016, beating Anto Širić by unanimous decision.

 His last feature in an amateur tournament was in 2018 edition of the W.A.K.O European Championships.
 He would go a perfect 3-0, to win his last amateur title.